akshay-rajan/AI/README.md

 | Implementation      | Implemented iteratively using a queue for node expansion.   | Implemented recursively (or using a stack) for node traversal. |
 | Use Cases           | Well-suited for finding shortest paths, puzzle solving, and exploring neighbor nodes uniformly. | Suitable for topological sorting, maze solving, and searching large trees or graphs. |

+These differences highlight the contrasting strategies employed by BFS and DFS, making each algorithm more suitable for specific problem-solving scenarios based on factors such as memory usage, search space structure, and the desired outcome (e.g., shortest path vs. deep exploration).